 Virtual Marketing Assistant Cost: What Should You Expect to Pay?

-As a directional benchmark, the broader virtual assistant market can range from low-cost hourly freelance support to specialized assistants charging materially more for marketing, analytics, or lifecycle experience.
-Oceans’ own virtual assistant cost guide breaks down the broader market, while the Oceans hiring page currently presents managed hiring plans in the $3K–$4K per month range for Starter and Growth tiers.
+Oceans Talent's own virtual assistant cost guide breaks down the broader market, while the Oceans Talent hiring page currently presents managed hiring plans in the $3K–$4K per month range for Starter and Growth tiers.

 When Should You Hire a Virtual Marketing Assistant?